 In this chapter, we will discuss some of the popular social engineering attack techniques and how to secure the user and their system from such threats.

 As a security analyst, you must be aware of the employees and users to put filters (spam filters) in their email to protect them from getting involved through phishing emails.
-Also, note that phishing links do not usually contain HTTPS and there will not be the genuine domain name.
+Also, note that phishing links do not usually contain HTTPS, and there will not be a genuine domain name.
 These are the possible ways you can protect your venture, employees, or organization from such attacks.

 As a cybersecurity professional, you have to suggest setting up an area where essential files and DVDs and other stuff can be dumped to prevent employee's data and sensitive information.